Memory of a distinguished American was honored in 1940 when the original Grayson Foundation was formed.

 Dr. Bramlage was the original chairman of the RAC and remained in that post until he chose to step aside in 2009.
 He was succeeded by Dr. Paul Lunn of North Carolina State University.

 In 2006, in collaboration with The Jockey Club, the Foundation coordinated and underwrote the first Welfare and Safety of the Racehorse Summit (“Summit”) hosted by Keeneland.
 That meeting, and a second gathering of industry experts in 2008, generated a number of recommendations which the industry has embraced to a large extent.
 The Jockey Club’s Thoroughbred Safety Committee endorsed recommendations of the Summit, and the National Thoroughbred Racing Association’s race track accreditation program is based in part on those recommendations.
 Also, the Summit helped organize the Equine Injury Database ™ which is designed to provide the industry much needed epidemiological analysis of trends, aimed at improving injury rates nationally.
-The third Summit was held in 2010.
-A fourth is scheduled for October 2012.
+The third and fourth Summit were held in 2010 and 2012 respectively.
+A fifth is scheduled for July 2014.